thepr0blem/digit-classifier/README.md

 ## Summary

-- model did pretty well on test set scoring 94.8% accuracy
+- estimated model accuracy - 95.2%
 - based on insightful view presented in confusion matrix, we can conclude that the model misclassifies characters with similar shape Examples:
   - "o" vs "0"
   - "i" vs "1"
   - "z' vs "2"
   - "v" vs "u"
 - errors made by classifier are easier to understand if we take a look at exemplary errors in section 4.3.
-Some of those examples probably could be also misclassified by human eye
+Some of those probably could be also misclassified by human eye
 - during the development process data augmentation (via small 10 degree rotation and 0.1 relative position translation) was also considered and tested.
 However, the same model had 93.2% accuracy on test set therefore the solution was not adapted

 ### References